 Building websites is what I do.
 It is one of my business’ core competencies — if nobody within the four walls of my business is directly responsible for doing that, then what could I say my company actually does?

-If you haven’t read Delivering Happiness: A Path to Profits, Passion, and Purpose by Tony Hsieh, then I’d recommend you stick it on your Christmas wish-list straight away.
-Hsieh is a disarmingly honest and readable author — and there isn’t a dull business cliche in sight.
+If you haven’t read Delivering Happiness: A Path to Profits, Passion, and Purpose by Hsieh, then I’d recommend you stick it on your Christmas wish-list straight away.
+Tony is a disarmingly honest and readable author — and there isn’t a dull business cliche in sight.

 And finally, if you’d like show your customers how much you care about them by presenting them with a website that will knock their socks off, have a word with me, and I’ll be happy to show you how I can help.